Dfam-consortium/TETools/README.md

   if you have a specific `.sif` file for singularity.
 * Uses `singularity` if it is available, `docker` otherwise.
 You can change this default with `--docker` or `--singularity` flags.
-* Makes the host system TRF (found in PATH) available to the container.
-If necessary, a particular TRF binary can be specified with `--trf_prgm=/path/to/trf`
 * Runs the container as the current user, in the current working directory

 ```